Some Helpful Tips and Rules for Parents

-- Some skills are essential or pre-requisite for learning further skills such as toileting, self help skills, attending skills etc. Make sure these skills are taught so they can lead an independent living.
+- Some skills are essential or pre-requisite for learning further skills such as toileting, self-help skills, attending skills etc. Make sure these skills are taught so they can lead an independent life.

 - Have clear expectations.
-Convey it to students explicitly with pictures, words, sign or any other mode the child will understand.
+Convey it to the child explicitly with pictures, words, signs or any other mode that the child will understand.

 - Have a structured time at home too.
-Follow the schedule, intermittently changing the activities to teach flexibility.
+Follow the schedule while intermittently changing the activities to teach flexibility.

-- Allow down time or leisure time.
-Teach them leisure activities.
+- Allow downtime or leisure time.
+Create or teach them leisure activities.

-- Make sure the leisure activities are timed as our children tend to go over board sometimes.
-EX: TV time, computer time etc.
+- Make sure the leisure activities are timed as our children tend to go overboard sometimes.
+For example, TV time, computer time etc.

-- The student learns better from Hands on experience or natural environmental teaching.
+- The child learns better from hands on experience or natural environmental teaching.
 Take them out.
 Engage with them.
 Have fun.
 Have a bond and interact with them at any given opportunity.

-- Use specific words to give instruction.
+- Use specific words to give instructions.
 Too many words will confuse the child.

-- Analyze what you are targeting to teach is a realistic, functional skill.
+- Analyse what you are targeting to teach is a realistic, functional skill.

 - Notice the progress and note it down regularly.
 You will be amazed to see the small steady progress your child is making.

-- If you think the child has not progressed, change strategies, teaching methodology to accommodate the child to learn.
+- If you think the child has not progressed, change strategies or teaching methodology to accommodate the child’s learning.

 - Try errorless teaching.
 What is it?
 It is guaranteeing that my child does not fail at a given task by helping him along until my help is no longer necessary.
 It is about providing prompts.

 - Fade prompts.
 What is it?
-As my child shows that he is beginning to understand what is expected of him, I need to slowly reduce the help I’ve been giving.
+As my child shows that he is beginning to understand what is expected of him, I need to slowly reduce the help I have been giving.